bhauman/lein-figwheel/README.md

 ```

 When you are live editing code this doesn't work very well.
 If you
-alter your html template the new "a.button" elements aren't going to
+alter your HTML template any new "a.button" elements aren't going to
 have the listener bound to them.

 You can fix this by using an event delegation strategy as so: